A note on the electrostatic Born-Infeld equation with radial charge density

 Thus, we have by definition

 and so

-which is a radial function as we have expected. \\ \\ \textbf{Step 2.} \textit{Solving the Lichnerowicz equation.} It simplifies the argument, and causes no loss of generality, to assume $\varphi^\prime \ne 0$ almost everywhere.
-We first take \eqref{module LW} into the Lichnerowicz equation, it then follows that $(\varphi, \tau)$ is a solution of the conformal equations \eqref{RCE} if and only if they satisfy
+which is a radial function. \\ \\ \textbf{Step 2.} \textit{Solving the Lichnerowicz equation.} It simplifies the argument, and causes no loss of generality, to assume $\varphi^\prime \ne 0$ almost everywhere.
+We first take \eqref{module LW} into the Lichnerowicz equation, it then follows that $(\varphi, \rho)$ solves the conformal equations \eqref{RCE} if and only if they satisfy